Reading appoint Mark Bowen as new manager following Jose Gomes sacking

 The 55-year-old Welshman will work alongside former Chelsea goalkeeper Eddie Niedzwiecki, who is set to become Bowen's number two at the Madejski Stadium.

-Bowen joined the Royals in March as a technical director and was promoted to his current role of sporting director in the summer.
+Bowen, who begins his first-ever job as boss, joined the Royals in March as technical director and was promoted to sporting director in the summer.

+And as sporting director, Bowen was jointly responsible for handling applications and drawing up a shortlist for Reading's next manager.

+The recruitment process and the appointment itself have been met with criticism from some Reading fans on social media.

 #ReadingFC are pleased to announce that Mark Bowen has been appointed as First Team Manager— Reading FC (@ReadingFC) October 14, 2019